ChiefChingu/caterpillar-1/TESTFILE.md

 Back to the [README](https://github.com/ChiefChingu/caterpillar-1/blob/master/README.md).

 ## W3C CSS Validation Service
-There were no issues, but there were warnings.
+There were no errors, but there were warnings.
 I suspect that these warnings have to do with the 'normalize CSS' package I use.
 I tried to adjust these files (for example the warning ButtonText is deprecated: I removed the reference to ButtonText), but the warnings are still [there](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frupsenalarm.nl%2F&profile=none&usermedium=all&warning=1&vextwarning=).

 After contacting a tutor of Code Institute the advice is to include a reference to my attempts to solve these warnings.

 ## W3C Markup Validation Service
+There are no errors, only [warnings](https://validator.w3.org/nu/?doc=https%3A%2F%2Frupsenalarm.nl%2F):
+- Six warnings to consider using headings for my sections.
+- One warning about an unnecessary type attriubute.

+I chose to ignore the six warnings about heading usage, because I have very short pages at the moment.
+In the next iteration the page content will grow and then I will use headings as suggested.

+With respect to the warning about the unnecessary type attribution: I guess that this line of code is injected via the MiniCssExtractPlugin.
+I looked for a way to manipulate this, but could not find any.

 ## User stories
 Each user story is tested thoroughly.
 All steps are taken in the main browsers at 3 different viewports: mobile, tablet and desktop.
 Desktop includes small laptops and larger widescreens (up to 2540px).